fex-team/fis-plus/doc/command-line.md

 ###fisp server

 fisp server command can start a small built-in server which can monitor your file changes.
-If you run php/smarty on your pc, make sure you have installed [Java](http://java.com/en/) and [php](http://cn2.php.net/downloads.php).
+If you run php/smarty on your pc, make sure you have installed [Java version >= 1.6](http://java.com/en/) and [php](http://cn2.php.net/downloads.php).
 After install Java and php, we can start the debug server, after the server starts, it automatically checks the environment, and finally tell you that port it is listening on:

 ```
 $ fisp server start